HumaizaNaz/Q-4-learning-Notebook/day-2 Hello_fastapi/fastdca-p1/README.md

 FastAPI is a powerful, fast, and user-friendly framework that simplifies API development.
 Since its release in 2018, it has become a go-to choice for building modern, high-performance APIs.
 This project provides a starting point for building your own APIs with FastAPI, UV, and Uvicorn.
 For more details, visit the FastAPI documentation.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for detai